Daniil Pasynkov: 2021 World Short Course Championships

-2022: Teammate disqualified, stripped of his 2016 World Championships gold medal
+2022–2023: Teammate disqualified, stripped of his 2016 World Championships gold medal

 On 3 March 2022, Pasynkov and all other Russian and Belarusian athletes were banned indefinitely, no end date communicated, from LEN competitions.
 Twenty-five days later, on 28 March 2022, FINA announced one of his relay teammates from the 2016 World Short Course Championships, Artem Lobuzov, was suspended for an anti-doping rule violation.
 The following month, Pasynkov and all other Russians and Belarusians received a second ban, this time from FINA, excluding them from all FINA competitions between 21 April 2022 and 31 December 2022, inclusive.
 Additionally, his, and all other Russians's, times achieved at any competition during the FINA ban did not count towards world records nor world rankings.

 In June 2022, and during the suspension, FINA made a back-acting decision to disqualify Artem Lobuzov from his performance as part of the 2016 relay and re-allocate the gold medal to the formerly second-place team from the United States.
+A similar back-acting approach was made by a newly rebranded FINA in April 2023 (renamed as World Aquatics) that extended indefinitely its bans on Russian and Belarusian participation at its events.